bringyourownideas/silverstripe-maintenance/README.md

 php ./framework/cli-script.php dev/tasks/ProcessJobQueueTask
 ```

-and run dev/build. *If you don't want to install all packages adjust the command above.*
+*If you don't want to install all packages adjust the command above.*

 ## Usage